-HICAST is commited to ensure the quality of education that is offered to its graduates.
+HICAST is committed to ensure the quality of education that is offered to its graduates.
 We have just produced some 500 plus graduates both bachelors and masters degree holders; and we feel encouraged that they have exhibited excellent performance in the field of their work.
 Some of them have been pursuing higher studies in USA, UK, The Netherlands, Germany, Belgium, Denmark, Austria, Norway, Japan, South Korea, Australia, Newzeland, China, and India in full scholarships.
 Some of the HICASTians have already returned back to Nepal after completing higher studies; and have been working with various national and international organizations quite successfully.
-Quite a good number of HICAST graduates have also joined Government service; and they have been working in different districts.
+Quite a good number of HICAST graduates have also joined Government service; and they have been working in different districts and projects of Nepal.

 It is a matter of pleasure for us to mention that HICAST has signed MoUs with many Governmental Organisations (GOs) under the Ministry of Agricultural Development, I/NGOs and private organisations as well as the universities abroad.
-Besides academic programmes, HICAST has been conducting research, training and out-reach activities and services like moble verinary camps as well as awareness campaigns in different parts of the country.
+Besides academic programs, HICAST has been conducting research, training and out-reach activities and services like mobile veterinary camps as well as awareness campaigns in different parts of the country.
 HICAST has a good collective of highly experienced resource persons in the field of agriculture, livestock and veterinary science as well as food processing technology including dairy and meat technology.

 I would like to thank you for your time and interest to know more about HICAST – the premier agricultural college of Nepal situated in the capital city.